Should you use a push or pull marketing strategy?

 A Push strategy pushes the product or service at the customer.
 Therefore, it is product-focused.

-On the other hand, a Pull strategy pulls customers towards the product or service.
+On the other hand, a Pull strategy brings customers towards the product or service.
 On this basis, it is customer-centric.

-Push can help to create awareness and deeper knowledge of what you have to offer.
+Push can help to create awareness and knowledge of what you have to offer.

 A central element of Pull marketing is customer education.